 App Development: Amazon Developer Services & Technologies

-Amazon is synonymous with online retail, but they are a tech powerhouse too.
-They compete with Alphabet, Apple, and Microsoft in various sectors such as web and cloud services, consumer electronics, software apps, and games.
+Amazon is synonymous with online retail, but it’s a tech powerhouse too.
+It competes with Alphabet, Apple, and Microsoft in various sectors such as web and cloud services, consumer electronics, software apps, and games.

 Tech and consumer electronic markets are lucrative and continue to expand.
 Therefore, tech-savvy individuals and developers can reap huge rewards.
 Amazon has five opportunities for developers to profit: